Financial-Times/treecreeper/RUNBOOK.md

 4. Click restore on the backup taken before data problems were uncovered
 5. Set `DISABLE_READS` to false.
 If the the cause of the initial data problems has been found and fixed, `DISABLE_WRITES` can also be set to false

+Document properties stored in the S3 bucket biz-ops-documents.{aws-account-id} (EU West) are backed up to a replication bucket: biz-ops-documents.{aws-account-id}.backup (US East) in case of loss of the whole EU bucket.
+Both buckets have versioning on for recovery of inividual nodes/properties.

 ## Monitoring

 You can see the API activity/performance/load in Heroku https://dashboard.heroku.com/apps/biz-ops-api/metrics/web